There are various ways you can connect GKE on-prem clusters, running in your on-prem data center, to Google's network. Possibilities include:

 With Cloud VPN, traffic between Google and your on-prem data center traverses the public internet, but is encrypted.
 On-prem components can communicate with cloud components using private IP addresses.
 With static routes, you must manually configure routes between your Google Cloud networks and your on-prem network.
 Use Cloud VPN if security is important, but speed is less of a concern.

 Cloud VPN with Cloud Router

 With Cloud VPN and Cloud Router, traffic between Google and your on-prem data center traverses the public internet, but is encrypted.
 On-prem components can communicate with cloud components using private IP addresses.
 Cloud Router dynamically exchanges routes between your Google Cloud networks and your on-prem network.
-Dynamic routing is especially benneficial as your network expands and changes, because it ensures that the correct routing state is propogated to your on-prem datacenter.
+Dynamic routing is especially beneficial as your network expands and changes, because it ensures that the correct routing state is propagated to your on-prem datacenter.

 Partner Interconnect provides connectivity between your on-prem network and Google's network through a supported service provider.
 Traffic between Google and your on-prem data center does not traverse the public internet.
 On-prem components can communicate with cloud components using private IP addresses.
 Your connection to Google is fast, secure, and reliable.

 Dedicated Interconnect provides a direct physical connection between your on-prem network and Google's network.
 This can be cost-effective if you have high bandwidth needs.
 Traffic between Google and your on-prem data center does not traverse the public internet.
 On-prem components can communicate with cloud components using private IP addresses.
 Your connection to Google is secure and reliable, and is even faster than a connection using Partner Interconnect.